Zion's mission

 The Bible lesson is written in Canada, translated into Spanish and approved by the Nicaraguan team members.
 When the morning program ends children are encouraged to return the next day and bring their friends, siblings and parents.
 Everyone is given a substantial snack which can sometimes be the children's only meal of the day.

 Team Zion spends the afternoon preparing materials for the remainder of the week, as well as visiting with local Pastors and friends.
-Team Zion brings much of their materials from Canada and purchases the snacks from a local wholesaler who provides the food at cost.
+We bring some of the materials from Canada and purchase the majority of supplies and snacks from a local wholesaler who negotiates the best price for the materials and provides the food at cost.

 After the week's program, the team adds on a few extra days to visit the region, learn about local customs and culture, and enrich their knowledge of the beautiful country of Nicaragua.